Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Background

 Is it plausible that a careful judge, armed with established tools of ordinary meaning analysis and a bevy of law clerks, would arrive at a better-informed result because an LLM was consulted?
-Newsom's rationale is predicated on certain assumptions about LLMs that have been called into question \citep{waldon_llms}.
-In particular, his comment about the vast training data behind LLM chatbots suggests he believes systems are capable of conducting \emph{metalinguistic reasoning} about the language in their training data in order to synthesize an interpretive conclusion.
-But recent analyses have put in doubt the proposition that LLMs are capable of deep metalinguistic reflection \cite{behzad-etal-2023-elqa, thrush-etal-2024-strange, cheng-amiri-2025-linguistic}.
+Newsom's rationale is predicated on certain assumptions about LLMs that have been called into question \citep{waldon_llms,pruss-25}.
+In particular, his comment about the vast training data behind LLM chatbots suggests he believes systems are capable of conducting \emph{metalinguistic reasoning}\footnote{Metalinguistic reasoning is the ability to not only use language, but also explicitly reason about the use of language~\cite{begus25metalinguisticabilities}, distinct from conventional reasoning that describes `the general human capacity for truth-seeking and problem solving'~\cite{proudfoot2009routledge}.}~about the language in their training data in order to synthesize an interpretive conclusion.
+But recent scholarship casts doubt on the idea that LLMs are capable of deep metalinguistic reflection \cite{behzad-etal-2023-elqa, thrush-etal-2024-strange, cheng-amiri-2025-linguistic, begus25metalinguisticabilities}.
 Instead, it seems likely that LLMs are good at imitating or summarizing metalinguistic text in the training data---be it dictionary definitions, textbooks, or online language forum discussions \cite{behzad-etal-2023-elqa, waldon_llms}.
-Thus, to the extent that an LLM produces plausible-sounding responses to an interpretive prompt, it likely draws on what humans say about language \cite{almeman-etal-2024-wordnet}, rather than what they do as language users.
+Thus, to the extent that an LLM produces plausible-sounding responses to an interpretive prompt, it likely draws on what humans \textit{say} about language \cite{almeman-etal-2024-wordnet}, rather than what they \textit{do} as language users.
 Still, if LLMs could accurately synthesize ordinary people's opinions about meaning, then they might be a reliable and cost-effective tool for ordinary meaning analysis, as hypothesized by \citet{hoffman_generative_interpretation_2024}.